Zork: Plot

-Zork does not follow a linear storyline.
 Most of the setting is established through the game's written descriptions of items and locations, as well as manuals in later game releases.
-Long before the time the game is set in, the Quendor empire, having conquered everywhere above ground, built a massive cave complex to expand.
-Two hundred years later, the ruler Lord Dimwit Flathead renamed the empire to the Great Underground Empire and spent his reign building massive, largely pointless projects such as an underground dam and the royal museum.
-A century later, the empire's overspending caused it to collapse, and all the residents left.
+The game is set in a massive cave complex built by the Quendor Empire, which was eventually renamed to the Great Underground Empire by Lord Dimwit Flathead, who spent his reign building massive, largely pointless projects such as an underground dam and the royal museum.
+The empire's overspending caused it to collapse, and all the residents left.
 The abandoned empire is the setting of the three episodes of Zork.

-Zork I begins with the unnamed player standing in an open field west of a white house, with a boarded front door; most of the game occurs underground, as do the subsequent episodes.
-In Zork II the player learns of the Flatheads, and meets the Wizard of Frobozz, who was once a respected enchanter but was exiled by Lord Dimwit Flathead when his powers began to fade.
+Zork I begins with the unnamed player standing in an open field west of a white house.
+The house leads to an underground area where most of the game takes place.
+The player must find 19 treasures and store them in a trophy case.
+In Zork II, the player learns of the royal Flathead family, and meets the Wizard of Frobozz, a once-respected enchanter exiled by Lord Dimwit Flathead when his powers began to fade.
 The wizard appears randomly throughout the game and casts spells that begin with the letter "F" on the player.
 These have several effects, such as "Fluoresce", which causes the player to glow, and "Freeze", which keeps the player stuck in place for a few turns.
-In Zork III the player character gathers the garb of the Dungeon Master to become his successor.
+The player must obtain the wand from the wizard to complete the final puzzles.
+In Zork III, the player character gathers the garb of the Dungeon Master to become his successor.
 Once the player has all the items, they must feed an elderly man, who reveals himself as the Dungeon Master and shows them the doorway leading to the final hallway.
-After the player solves the final puzzles, the Dungeon Master appears and transforms the player to look like himself, signifying the player's succession to his position.
+After the player solves the final puzzles and accesses the Treasury of Zork, the Dungeon Master appears and transforms the player to look like himself, signifying the player's succession to his position, before he vanishes, ending the trilogy.

+The 1977 version of the game is mostly similar to Zork I but includes several areas, puzzles, and treasures that became part of Zork II as well as the Puzzle Room and the endgame that became part of Zork III.
+Additionally, after the player finds and stores all 32 treasures, the Dungeon Master invites the player to the Tomb of the Unknown Implementor, leading to the endgame.